epfl-ada/ada-welovepandas-webpage/Seasonality.md

 There are a few observations we make from this:

-- Multiple beer styles show seasonal variation, most notably in both continents are... specialty beers..
+- Multiple beer styles show seasonal variation, most notably in both continents are specialty beers.
 They are truly special.

 - In both continents, as we suspected early on, a lot of styles contribute to seasonality with peak ABV values in Winter.
-This accounts for a whopping $\sim 80$% of the seasonality in North America and around $65$% in Europe.
+This accounts for a whopping **~80$** of the seasonality in North America and around **65%** in Europe.

-- We even can confirm our first suspect! **Oktoberfest** shows its face (or peak) on both continents each October in the form of a contribution from Dark Lagers, which contains among others **Märzen** as well as **Oktoberfestbeer**!
-Although the overall contribution to the total is only $\sim 5$
+- We even can confirm our first suspect! **Oktoberfest** shows its face (or peak) on both continents each October in the form of a contribution from Dark Lagers, which contains among others **Märzen** as well as **Oktoberfest beer**!
+Although the overall contribution to the total is only ~5.

 - We also observe styles such as IPA, which showed marginal seasonality overall to have a larger contribution in America and pretty much none in Europe.
 We can recall here that due to the huge popularity in North America, even a slight seasonal change in ABV can have a strong overall effect if enough people drink (and rate) it.

-- To our disappointment, St. Patricksday could not be confirmed.
+- To our disappointment, St. Patrick's day could not be confirmed.
 We observe the second peak in May, which is too late, and in the form of **Strong Ales** and **Porters** which peak only in Europe each year, a group of rather strong beers seems to gain popularity each May of every year.

-#### So regarding all the above we can release the suspects <sub>for now</sub>